An extended translation…

 Use of footnotes

-Footnotes are used mainly to refer to passages quoted from the Old Testament.
+Footnotes are used to refer to passages quoted from the Old Testament and to give different interpretations of the text.